rbms-bsc/DCRMR/_pages/Phys-desc/Illustrative-content.md

 >Example:
 ><CITE>portraits</CITE>

-<a name="6.22.31.4">6.22.31.4</a> Record “illustrations” in addition to terms specifying particular types of illustrations if the particular types are not the only illustrations in the resource.
+<a name="6.22.31.4">6.22.31.4</a>  Record the general term “illustrations” in addition to terms specifying particular types of illustrative content if the particular types are not the only illustrative content in the resource.

 >Example:
 ><CITE>illustrations, maps, plans</CITE>

-## 6.22.33 Illustrations in pockets and on endpapers
+## 6.22.33 Illustrations in pockets

-<a name="6.22.33.1">6.22.33.1</a> Record illustrative matter issued in a pocket attached to a resource as illustrative content (see also [Supplementary content, 9.33.3.1](/DCRMR/additional-notes/Supplementary-content/#9.33.3.1) and [Accompanied by manifestation, 9.31.31.1](/DCRMR/additional-notes/Accompanied-by-manifestation/#9.31.31.1)).
+<a name="6.22.33.1">6.22.33.1</a> Record illustrative matter issued in a pocket attached to a resource as illustrative content (see also [Supplementary content, 9.33.3.1](/DCRMR/additional-notes/Supplementary-content/#9.33.3.1) and [Note on manifestation, 9.3.38.7](/DCRMR/additional-notes/Note-on-manifestation/#9.3.38.7)).
 Make a note to indicate the presence and the number of pieces of illustrative matter in the pocket (see [Details of illustrative content, 6.225.31.1](/DCRMR/phys-desc/Details-of-illustrative-content/#6.225.31.1)).

 >Example:
 >Illustrative content: <CITE>map</CITE>